rohitsalem/projection/README.md

 **To check out the basic version**, like the one in the gif below,
 ![alt text][gif1]
-* Place this packge in your workspace's src folder, then RUN `catkin_make`
+* Place this packge in your workspace's src folder (Ignore this step if you followed previous steps for using docker).
+* RUN `catkin_make`.
-*  RUN `roslaunch projection getbox.launch`
+* RUN `roslaunch projection getbox.launch`.

 This will open Rviz and Gazebo,
 * The Image with the 2D bounding box can be found on ros topic `/ShowBoundingBox/image_raw `